septentrio-gnss/Septentrio-SUPL-3GPP-LPP/README.md

 ## Getting Started
 To get started with the SUPL-3GPP-LPP-client and a Septentrio receiver, follow the [getting started](getting_started.md) guide.

-This guide contain instruction on how to build and use the client as well as instruction on how to setup the receiver and modem.
+This guide contains instruction on how to build and use the client as well as instructions on how to set up the receiver and modem.

 ## Tested Setup
-The following setup was tested and is confirm to work with the 3GPP LPP client.
+The following setup was tested and is confirmed to work with the 3GPP LPP client.
 - SBC : Raspberry Pi 4B (OS: Raspberry PI OS 64bit - 2023/05/03)
 - GNSS Receiver : Septentrio Mosaic-Go
 - Modem : D-Link DWM-222 (HW Ver: A2, SW Ver: 2.0.1 EU)